jraab/tutorials/rna_seq_pipeline.md

 Note the `.` in those commands.
 It's important.
 Everything before it means "make a link to this file", and the `.` says, "make that link right here!".

-**STEP 4: Make directories to hold the output of various analyses for each file.** You’re going to run “tophat” and you might run “fastqc”, and the output from these programs needs to go into a directory (one per file of reads you want to align).
+**STEP 4: Make directories to hold the output of various analyses for each file.** You’re going to run "tophat" and you might run "fastqc", and the output from these programs needs to go into a directory (one per file of reads you want to align).
 Here are the commands to make directories for the WT and KO file samples: (Note these commands assume you are here: `/proj/magnuslb/users/YOUR_ONYEN/EXP_NAME`):

     mkdir rna_seq_wt_results